kilfour/QuickFuzzr/Docs/B_Reference/B_Fuzzing/Methods/FuzzrShuffle.md

 # Fuzzr.Shuffle&lt;T&gt;()
-Creates a generator that produces a random permutation of the provided sequence.
+Creates a fuzzr that produces a random permutation of the provided sequence.
 Use for randomized ordering, unbiased sampling without replacement.
 **Usage:**
 ```csharp